bwohlberg/sporco/docs/source/invprob.rst

 Inverse Problems
 ================

-SPORCO provides a :doc:`set of classes <admm>` supporting the construction of new optimisation algorithms within the ADMM framework :cite:`boyd-2010-distributed`, as well as a set of complete algorithms, based on this framework, for solving optimisation problems within the following categories:
+SPORCO provides a :doc:`set of classes <admm>` supporting the construction of new optimisation algorithms within the ADMM :cite:`boyd-2010-distributed` and FISTA :cite:`beck-2009-fast` frameworks, as well as a set of complete algorithms, based on this framework, for solving optimisation problems within the following categories:

 Standard Sparse Representations